ywangd/stash/README.md

       **panel** UI program and the new UI will simply replace StaSh (not really a good use case but it is possible).
     * Being a pure UI program, it is possible to launch and forget.
 The program **stays active indefinitely**.
-Non-UI scripts can only run for 10 minuntes in background.
+Non-UI scripts can only run for 10 minutes in background.
 But StaSh can stay up forever (till memory runs out due to other Apps).
 You can just launch StaSh to run a few commands and leave it.
       It will still be there for you when you return later.